supra0/SRSpeedrunHelper/README.md

 2. Download and run the [UMF Installer](https://umodframework.com/download).
 3. Once installed, download the [latest release](#) of this mod.
 4. Move SRSpeedrunHelper.umfmod into the uModFramework/Mods folder located in your Slime Rancher installation directory.
+5. Once in-game, press the tilde key (\`) to open the mod's window.

 ## Contributing
 To edit and built this project, follow these steps: